quantumquantara-arch/aureon/evercycle-codex/evercycle_glossary.md

 # Evercycle Codex — Canonical Glossary
-Authoritative definitions for all terms used across the Codex, Aureon, NexLevelAI, and the Quantara ecosystem.
+Authoritative definitions for all terms used across the Codex, Aureon  ecosystem.

 # ------------------------------------